walkinthedawg/Carols-Cakes/README.md

 $ sudo pip3 -r install requirements.txt
 ```

-Please note that I used Cloud9 for this project, so if you are using a different editor, the terminal commands may differ.
+Please note that I used AWS Dev for this project, so if you are using a different editor, the terminal commands may differ.
 Please consult the docs for the editor you're using for further information on editor-specific terminal commands.
 All secret keys for AWS, Stripe, Production, and Django Settings in Heroku will need to be obtained individually, as they are hidden.
 You can find a secret key generator for Django [here](https://www.miniwebtool.com/django-secret-key-generator/).